ddrake/Integrated_Farm_Budget_Tool/README.md

 - Osanna Drake

 ## Recommendations for collaborators

+I recommend we use [CodePen](https://codepen.io) for developing and presenting front end components.
+It may be better to search for and integrate existing components or build from scratch.
+Either approach is fine.

 If you're unfamiliar with the Git version control system, a good place to start is this [tutorial](https://docs.github.com/en/get-started/quickstart/hello-world).